Pava (Puerto Rico)

-The pava is a straw hat made out of the leaves of the Puerto Rican hat palm.
-It is normally associated with the Puerto Rican jíbaro and with the Popular Democratic Party (PPD).
+A pava is a straw hat made out of the leaves of the Puerto Rican hat palm.
+It is normally associated with the Puerto Rican jíbaro and also a symbol used by politicians with the Popular Democratic Party (PPD).

+Cultural significance

+The pava hat is worn by farmers and jíbaros (peasants).
 Children and adults wear the pava when they dress up like a jíbaro.

+Bad Bunny wears a pava hat in his Debi Tirar Mas Fotos promotional material and for his No Me Quiero Ir de Aquí 2025 concerts in Puerto Rico.